BT boss urges next government to prioritise broadband rollout

 “We need to ensure that fibring up the nation is one of the top priorities of the UK government, whoever it is.

-His comments come as the telecoms giant revealed a 2% fall in revenues to £11.4 billion for the six months to September 30 and pretax profits were flat at £1.3 billion.
+His comments came as the telecoms giant revealed a 2% fall in revenues to £11.4 billion for the six months to September 30 and pre-tax profits were flat at £1.3 billion.

 Mr Jansen is keen to spend heavily and quickly on upgrading ageing infrastructure and replace all copper wiring with fibre optics.